tddg/tddg.github.io/_news/vldb24_ptm.md

 ---

 Congrats to Zhaoyuan on [his work](https://arxiv.org/abs/2402.13429){:target="\_blank"} accepted to [VLDB 2024](https://vldb.org/2024/){:target="\_blank"}!
-In this work, Zhaoyuan analyzed a massive dataset of pre-trained ML models collected from Hugging Face and designed a new storage compression method for reducing the storage requirement of pre-trained models at scale.
+In this work, Zhaoyuan analyzed a large dataset of real-world pre-trained ML models collected from Hugging Face and designed a new storage compression method for reducing the storage requirement of pre-trained models at scale.